Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Further Results

+To facilitate feature integration across resolutions, the model employs an MLP-based fusion mechanism instead of conventional skip connections.
+This cross-layer aggregation allows for efficient information sharing across spatial scales, improving convergence speed and robustness.
+Two model variants are available—AggPose-S and AggPose-L—differing in backbone size and depth.
+According to the original benchmarks, this model achieved 76.4 AP on COCO and 95.0 AP on the infant pose dataset.

+\paragraph{Use in Our Study} We applied AggPose-L to automatically annotate each video frame in our dataset with 21 infant-specific keypoints—extending the COCO format to include additional clinically relevant joints such as fingers, toes, and the navel.
+These annotations form the basis for downstream analysis of pose and movement over time.
+The choice of AggPose was motivated by its strong benchmark performance relative to alternatives like OpenPose, HRNet, and TokenPose, as well as its ability to generalize well to infant data.

+Beyond raw accuracy, AggPose offers several practical advantages: reliable keypoint detection across varied poses and lighting conditions; consistent labelling across long sequences; and a clinically meaningful keypoint format.
+Its transformer-based architecture, paired with efficient aggregation, makes it ideal for large-scale, automated annotation tasks requiring both precision and scalability.
+An example of the extracted keypoints is shown in \autoref{fig:tools_figure}c.

-\section{Further results}
+\section{Further Results}

-\autoref{app:auprc_results_table} and \autoref{app:acc_results_table} show the results of the presented classification models, for each labeller individually as well as averaged, grouped by age and feature extraction method used, measured in AUPRC and accuracy, respectively.
-The best performing method per task is marked in bold and overall both metrics resemble the behaviour of the AUROCs reported in the main text in~\autoref{results_table}.
+\autoref{app:auroc_results_table}, \autoref{app:auprc_results_table} and \autoref{app:acc_results_table} show the results of the presented classification models, for each labeller individually as well as averaged, grouped by age and feature extraction method used, measured in AUROC, AUPRC and accuracy, respectively.
+The \textit{AggPose} results are also included.
+The best performing method per task is marked in bold.